 guest post by: Tanya Cowley

-I started meal planning out of necessity.
-The sugar laden, over processed circus we called dinner left everyone in my home depleted not restored.
+Streamline your meal plan to make suppertime stress a little less.
+I started to meal plan out of necessity.
+The sugar-laden, over processed circus we called dinner left everyone in my home depleted not restored.
 I craved uplifting family time gathered around the table.
 I desired to serve nutritious food prepared with love instead of haste.
 I longed for peaceful moments in which we could linger and unload the weight of our day.
 I needed a plan.

 Fortunately, my shortcomings are to your advantage.
 Along the way, I have learned five tricks to creating a simple healthy routine based meal plan that saves a lot of time.